U.S. Army Ranks and InsigniasUpdated: February 9, 2023

 Warrant Officer One (WO1)

-Warrant Officer One is the base-level rank, and primarily supports their team through battalion-level operations.
+Warrant Officer One is the base-level rank technical expert in their field.
+They primarily supports their teams through battalion-level operations.

 Chief Warrant Officer Two (CW2)

 Chief Warrant Officer Two has similar duties and responsibilities as a WO1.
 They also generally serve at the battalion level.
 This is an intermediate-level role.

 The Chief Warrant Officer Three has honed their technical and tactical expertise.
 They serve up to the brigade level, which may include 5,000 soldiers.